 Insurance and Contractor Account Setup

-GC accounts get certificates of insurance issued same-day; net-30 contractor accounts run with consolidated monthly billing for active sites in Beaumont — the hooklift fleet stages the recurring bins across each location.
-That means contractors set up one account in a single phone call with dispatch.
+We issue certificates of insurance to the GC or owner and run net-30 contractor accounts with consolidated monthly billing for active sites in Beaumont; the hooklift fleet stages the recurring containers — accounts spin up with one call to dispatch.